 Brief: Step-by-step beginner’s guide to installing TeamViewer on Linux.
 It also explains how to use TeamViewer on Linux.

 TeamViewer is a remote desktop application primarily used to connect to a different system quickly and securely.
-It lets you remotely connect to someone’s desktop, transfer files, share screen and video conferencing.
+It lets you remotely connect to someone’s desktop, transfer files, share screens, and video conferencing.

 It is extremely popular for its simplicity and ease of use.
 It is mainly used to provide technical support to remote computers.

-Starting with TeamViewer 13, it has a native Linux client for 64 bit systems.
-Earlier versions used Wine underneath it.
+And, yes, it has a native Linux client for 64-bit systems.

-- Allows you to take a remote control of a system.
+- Allows you to take remote control of a system.

-- Supports video conferencing, group calls, desktop sharing.
+- Supports video conferencing, group calls, and desktop sharing.

 - Wake-on-LAN feature allows switching on your computer remotely.